- We’re taught to fear eating fat

 i) choose a high-fat whole food

-Food Group: Beans, pulses, fish, eggs, meat and other proteins
+Type of food: Beans, pulses, fish, eggs, meat and other proteins

-ii) combine a low-fat whole food & a high-fat whole food from another food group
+ii) combine a low-fat whole food & a high-fat whole food

 e.g. Baked potato and sour cream

-e.g. Green beans with a homemade garlic-butter dressing and a tomato with a little sea salt (but I didn’t add any fat)
+e.g. Green beans with a homemade garlic-butter dressing

 Soon healthy choices become automatic.